Chair, Associate Professor Mary Vanderschoot

 CSCI 375.
 Artificial Intelligence.
 Definition of intelligence, representation of knowledge, search strategies, heuristics, control of process, natural language processing, vision systems, expert systems, robotics.
 Integrative issues of AI and Christianity.
 Prerequisite: CSCI 345.
 Alternate years.

 CSCI 394.
 Seminar.
 Selected topics in Computer Science at each offering, including such subjects as object-oriented design, e-commerce, human computer interface, networking services.
 May be taken again when a different topic is offered.
 Prerequisite: Departmental approval.
 (2 or 4)

 CSCI 395.
 Computer Science Project.
 This course consists of a special project supervised by a member of the computer science faculty (CSCI 395 serves as the capstone course for computer science minors).
 Project proposals must be submitted by the student, along with a proposed number of credit hours, and approved by the department prior to enrollment in the course.
 Prerequisites: CSCI 335.
 (2-4)

 CSCI 445.
 Analysis of Algorithms.
 An introduction to algorithmic efficiency and to techniques for the design and analysis of efficient algorithms.
-General topics include review of asymptotics, algorithm design techniques (such as divide-and-conquer, dynamic programming, and greedy algorithms), graph algorithms, and NP-completeness.
+General topics include review of asymptotics, algorithm design techniques (such as divide-and-conquer, dynamic programming, and greedy algorithms), graph algorithms, languages and automata, and NP-completeness.
 Prerequisite: CSCI 345.
 Alternate years.
-Offered 2012-13.
+Offered 2014-15.